NVIDIA/NeMo/docs/source/nemo_text_processing/inverse_text_normalization.rst

 Inverse Text Normalization
 ==========================

-Inverse text normalization (ITN), also called denormalization, is a part of the Automatic Speech Recognition (ASR) post-processing pipeline.
+Inverse text normalization (ITN) is a part of the Automatic Speech Recognition (ASR) post-processing pipeline.
 ITN is the task of converting the raw spoken output of the ASR model into its written form to improve text readability.

 For example,
 `"in nineteen seventy"` -> `"in 1975"`
 and `"it costs one hundred and twenty three dollars"` -> `"it costs $123"`.

-This tool is based on WFST-grammars.
-We also provide a deployment route to C++ using Sparrowhawk -- an open-source version of Google Kestrel :cite:`textprocessing-itn-ebden2015kestrel`.
+NeMo ITN :cite:`textprocessing-itn-zhang2021nemo` is based on WFST-grammars :cite:`textprocessing-itn-Mohri2009`.
+We also provide a deployment route to C++ using `Sparrowhawk <https://github.com/google/sparrowhawk>`_ :cite:`textprocessing-itn-sparrowhawk` -- an open-source version of Google Kestrel :cite:`textprocessing-itn-ebden2015kestrel`.
-See :doc:`ITN Deployment <../tools/inverse_text_normalization_deployment>` for details.
+See :doc:`Text Procesing Deployment <../tools/text_processing_deployment>` for details.

 .. note::